jsmolka/gba-tests/unsafe/README.md

 It passes on No$GBA and mGBA but not on real hardware.

 ## Zero Padded ROM
 The ROM area appears to be zero padded up to the next power of two.
-This has little to no impact in reality because all official ROMs are a multiple of two anyway.

 The test passes on No$GBA, mGBA and real hardware.